bernardpumped/ped/README.md

 # Pumped End Device - PED UI

 Pumped Fuel is an amalgamation of three pivotal projects aimed at bridging the gap between motorists and retail merchants.
 Our initial focus is on fuel stations, where we strive to provide drivers with the most affordable fuel prices, nearest locations, exceptional service, immaculate restrooms, and the finest coffee, among other amenities.
-We are swiftly expanding our services to include EV Charging, Auto Service & Stores.
+We will next be extending our system to include EV Charging, Auto Service & Spare parts.

 Our long-term goal is to foster a symbiotic relationship between the Automotive and Retail industries through the use of Generative AI.
-Our forthcoming In-Vehicle Infotainment (IVI) journey concierge is a testament to this vision.
-For instance, if you’re en route to Westfield, our platform will be able to assist you in finding outlets that offer shoes to complement your new dress.
+Our forthcoming In-Vehicle Infotainment (IVI) journey concierge is a testament to this [vision](https://ped-recordings.s3.ap-southeast-2.amazonaws.com/AIRetailConciergeVideo-02.mp4)

 The PED project, which is the end device of the trio, is engineered to accommodate both mobile phones and IVI, promoting seamless vehicle integration.